 Our Grand National Course Video

 Have you ever wondered what it would be like to ride the Grand National?
-If so, check out our amazing flyover 2024 Aintree Grand National Course video guide here:
+If so, check out our impressive flyover 2026 Aintree Grand National Course video guide here:

-The grand national course map video explains how many fences are jumped in the grand national and all the 2024 grand national fence names.
+The Grand National course map video explains how many fences are jumped in the Grand National and lists all the fence names from the 2026 Grand National.

-In our Grand National Course guide, we highlight everything you need to know about the race and why commentators talk about charging toward Becher’s Brook, the most likely obstacle the horses are subject to falling, The Chair fence’s incredible dimensions and where some fences get the names from.
+In our Grand National Course guide, we highlight everything you need to know about the race and why commentators talk about charging toward Becherโs Brook, the most likely obstacle the horses are subject to falling, The Chair fence’s incredible dimensions and where some fences get their names from.

 Grand National Fence Names